dhelonious/mastodon-snap/docs/configuration.md

 > Tip: This can be used to limit the resource usage of the snap.
 This can be useful if you are running several different services on one machine.

-> Note: Be careful when changing these settings!
-If you set them too high, your system may become overloaded and mastodon-server may stop working.
+> Note: Be careful when changing these values!
+Setting them too high may overload your system or cause mastodon-server to stop working properly.
+The default values should work well on all systems, including smaller ones.